Our children, their future, their world.

-I pondered these things in the quiet of my office, ranting and raving at humankind—at myself included.
+I pondered these things in the quiet of my office, silently ranting and raving at humankind—myself included.
 Words careered off the pages splattering the reader with filth that even they possibly didn’t deserve.
-But, finally I calmed down a little and formed a semblance of order out of the broiling thoughts and feelings.
+But finally I calmed down a little and formed a semblance of order out of the broiling thoughts and feelings.
 The idea of Bitsi’s World—although it wasn’t called that back then—was born.

 But nobody wants to read a boring essay!